 We measure the effectiveness of its main activities according to the specifics of each initiative.

 Regarding the Panasonic NPO/NGO Support Fund for SDGs, which supports the enhancement of the organizational infrastructure of NPOs/NGOs, we conduct a follow-up survey of the grant recipients 18 months after the completion of the subsidy project.
-And a third party also quantitatively and qualitatively evaluates the effectiveness of the enhancement of the organizational infrastructure.
-In fiscal 2022, in addition to the follow-up survey, and as a milestone of the 20th anniversary of the establishment of the Support Fund, 63 organizations participating in the Children and Environment category and 23 organizations participating in the Africa category that we subsidized from 2011 to 2018 were evaluated for the 20th anniversary of the subsidy.
+A third party also quantitatively and qualitatively evaluates the effectiveness of the organizational infrastructure enhancement.

-In the My Future Discovery Program, a career education program for junior high school students, we conduct an annual survey of teachers and students to make improvements by seeing its usefulness and how it influences change in students.
+In the My Future Discovery Program, a career education program for junior high school students, we conduct an annual survey of teachers and students to inform improvements based on its usefulness and the impact it has on students.

 ▪External Recognition and Awards Won

-Certified as a Platinum Partner (for the eleventh consecutive year)
+Certified as a Platinum Partner (for the twelfth consecutive year) under Table for Two’s meal sharing program in developing countries

-Awarded the AIBCF Award in the educational category sponsored by the All India Business & Community Foundation
+Awarded the CSR & Sustainability Award 2025 by the All India Business & Community Foundation